robocomp/melex-rodao/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional context
 Add any other context about the problem here.

 ### Please provide a unit test that demonstrates the bug
-If you can it's really usefull to understand what's happening
+If you can provide, it's really useful to understand what's happening.

 ### #### Files
 Can you link to the file (on github) that you think that have the bug?